fxu1024/fxu1024.github.io/docs/ds/addcmlservice.md

 ![](../../assets/images/ds/addcml03.png)

 - Get the certificate URL of ML workspace from your browser.
-It is generally of the form: <workspaceid>.<cluster>.<domain>.com.
 In this case `https://ml-47e0ade8-e0a.apps.ecs-lb.sme-feng.athens.cloudera.com/`

 ![](../../assets/images/ds/addcml04.png)